tape-testing/testling/readme.markdown

 The exit code of coverify is non-zero when there are unreachable expressions.

+# dependencies

+Make sure you have [PhantomJS](https://github.com/ariya/phantomjs) installed; this is the headless browser that testling will run your tests in if you are not using the `-u` option.

 # install

 First, install `browserify` globally so that the `testling` command can find it